wmaynard/platform-common/README.md

 * The Async class needs a few updates to be more helpful.
 	* [Will] I pulled most of the class from a personal project I worked on years ago, but in that time .NET has deprecated `Thread.Abort()` and as a result, Async doesn't currently have a way of forcefully stopping a thread.
-* .NET has better support for JWTs than making a web request to a service.
-This should shave off valuable time from our responses.
 * SlackMessages need to be split into multiple messages if limits are exceeded.
 Similarly, rate-limiting may be an issue later down the line.

 # Troubleshooting